 UEFA EURO 2024: Where the revenue comes from and where it goes

-UEFA EURO is not just one of the biggest competitions in football but in all of world sport, generating a significant amount of revenue.
+UEFA EURO isn't just one of the biggest competitions in world sport, it also generates a significant amount of revenue.
 Where does that money come from, and how does UEFA invest as much as possible back into the game?

 Every four years, the eyes of the world turn to the UEFA European Championship, one of global sport's biggest events.
 Its immense popularity generates significant revenue through the sale of centralised sponsorship and media rights, tickets, hospitality and licensing.